vaem-org/website/content/index.md

 ---

 ::row-call-to-action
-Want to stream your videos without any restrictions?
-Use VAEM to encode your video files and stream to your clients using HLS.
+Do you want to stream your videos without any restrictions?
+Use VAEM to encode your video files and stream to your clients.

   ::row-button{to="/quickstart" text="Quickstart"}
   ::